thesadru/disnake/docs/ext/commands/commands.rst

     bot.add_command(test)

-Since the :meth:`.Bot.command` decorator is shorter and easier to comprehend, it will be the one used throughout the documentation here.
+Since the :meth:`.Bot.command` decorator is shorter and easier to comprehend, it will be the one used throghot the documentation here.

 Any parameter that is accepted by the :class:`.Command` constructor can be passed into the decorator.
-For example, to change the name to something other than the function would be as simple as doing this:
+For example, to change the name to something other than the function wold be as simple as doing this:

 .. code-block:: python3